 PERFORMANCE BONUSES.
 The Compensation Committee believes that executive officer bonuses should be tied to satisfaction of specified performance criteria.
 For 1999, the Compensation Committee established a bonus program under the shareholder-approved Management Incentive Plan, pursuant to which bonuses could be earned based in part on corporate performance, as judged under specified criteria against preestablished performance goals, and in part on individual performance, as judged based on goals established and discussed with each executive early in the fiscal year.
 For the Chief Executive Officer and executive vice presidents, the maximum bonus payable under the program was set at three times salary.
 Under the 1999 bonus program, corporate performance goals were established using the following four performance criteria: "cash basis" earnings per share growth, "cash basis" net income growth, loan acquisition volume and control channel origination volume.
 Cash basis earnings exclude any gain on sale from securitizations and any subsequent servicing or securitization revenue.
 Instead, the earnings from the student loans in the securitization trusts and related financing costs are reflected over the life of the underlying pool of student loans.
 Under these performance criteria, Mr. Lord and the other executive officers earned a corporate performance-based bonus equal to 120% of their respective salaries.
-The Compensation Committee also awarded Mr. Lord an individual performance bonus equal to 125% of his salary, based on his accomplishments for the Company, including the successful completion and launch of Laureate-Registered Trademark-, the reduction in loan servicing costs, the enactment of legislation that changed the index upon which lender yields are determined in the Federal Family Education Loan Program from the 91-day Treasury bill rate to a 3-month commercial paper rate and the increase in the Company's control channel student loan volume.
-The Compensation Committee approved other executive officer individual performance bonuses at levels ranging from 66% to 150% of their respective salaries, as recommended by Mr. Lord based on his assessment of individual performance and on relative compensation levels within the executive officer ranks.
+The Compensation Committee also awarded Mr. Lord an individual performance bonus equal to 125% of his salary, based on his accomplishments for the Company, including the successful completion and launch of Laureate-Registered Trademark-, the reduction in loan servicing costs, the enactment of legislation that changed the index upon which lender yields are determined in the Federal Family Education Loan Program from the current 91-day Treasury bill rate to a more market-oriented 3-month commercial paper rate and the increase in the Company's control channel student loan volume.
+The Compensation Committee approved other executive officer individual performance bonuses at levels ranging from 66% to 150% of their respective salaries, as recommended by Mr. Lord based on his assessment of individual performance and on relative compensation levels within the executive officer ranks and, in the case of Mr. O'Toole, adjusted to reflect that he was not a salaried executive of the Company for the full fiscal year.
 Consistent with the Compensation Committee's preference for equity-oriented compensation, a minimum of 40% of each executive officer's annual bonus (on a pre-tax or after-tax basis at the election of the executive) was awarded in the form of common stock.

 PERFORMANCE-BASED STOCK COMPENSATION.
 The Compensation Committee believes that stock options provide an appropriate incentive to promote long-term stable growth while aligning executives' interests with those of shareholders.
 Options effectively put the most significant element of compensation at risk while presenting positive upside potential.
 In connection with implementation of the Company's new business plan, in August 1997 the Compensation Committee granted options to the Company's executive officers to motivate and reward executives for their performance over a two-year period.
 Accordingly, except for options and performance stock granted to Mr. O'Toole upon the acquisition of the Nellie Mae Corporation, which is discussed below, the Compensation Committee did not grant options or performance stock to executive officers in 1999.
-All of the options granted to the executive officers in 1997 and 1998 vest in one-third increments upon the common stock reaching a closing price of at least \$42.86, \$57.14 and \$71.43, respectively, for five trading days or upon the eighth anniversary of their grant, subject to the executive's continued service with the Company.
+All of the options granted to the executive officers in 1997 and 1998 vest in one-third increments upon the Common Stock reaching a closing price of at least \$42.86, \$57.14 and \$71.43, respectively, for five trading days or upon the eighth anniversary of their grant, subject to the executive's continued service with the Company.